refinedev/refine/documentation/docs/examples/data-provider/nhost.md

 example-tags: [data-provider, live-provider]
 ---

-**Refine** [Nhost](https://nhost.io/) GraphQL Data Provider comes out-of-the-box.
-Thanks to **Refine**, you can connect to your Nhost database and create special queries and use your data easily.
-This example shows in detail how you can use the data in your Nhost database with **Refine** project.
+Refine [Nhost](https://nhost.io/) GraphQL Data Provider comes out-of-the-box.
+Thanks to Refine, you can connect to your Nhost database and create special queries and use your data easily.
+This example shows in detail how you can use the data in your Nhost database with Refine project.

 ## ID Data Type